 Orbital Moon uses a detailed image of the current phase of the moon as the face background.
-It has optional windows for the day of the week, the day of the month, and the temperature.
-There are also optional indicators for the day of the lunar cycle and the times of moonrise, moonset, sunrise, sunset, and the current 24-hour time.
+The face and hands can be set to display standard 12-hour or 24-hour time.
+There are optional windows for the day of the week, the day of the month, and the temperature.
+There are also optional indicators for the day of the lunar cycle and the times of moonrise, moonset, sunrise, and sunset.

 Watchmaker only indicates the phase of the moon in roughly three-day intervals.
 If you are using a supported app that provides extended weather information (such as WW Dark Sky from https://apps.aslanrefuge.org) the image will be accurate for each day.
 You will also be able to see moonrise and moonset times.

-If the data is available, you can choose to have indicators for the day of the lunar cycle, moonrise, moonset, sunrise, sunset, and the 24-hour time.
+If the data is available, you can choose to have indicators for the day of the lunar cycle, moonrise, moonset, sunrise, and sunset.
 These indicators all appear as small circles around the outer dial of the face.
 White circles represent the sun and black circles represent the moon.
-Except for the day of the lunar cycle, these indicators all use the outer dial to represent a 24-hour cycle with midnight at the top and noon at the bottom.
+If the face is in 12-hour mode rise and set indicators will be at the outer edge of the dial if the event is within the current half-day (AM or PM) and will be slightly further inward if the event occurs during the following half-day.

 The day of the lunar cycle is indicated by a solid black circle on the outer dial.
 The new moon is at the top of the dial and the full moon at the bottom.
 Each day the indicator will advance by "two minutes" because there are roughly thirty days in the cycle.